-Retained placenta means that part of the placenta or fragments of its membranes are left behind in the uterus after delivery.
+This means that part of the placenta or fragments of its membranes are left behind in the uterus after delivery.
 If small fragments of placenta or membrane are retained, the body’s signal to trigger the release of hormones necessary to produce milk will not be properly activated, often causing low milk supply.
 A woman with this condition will usually begin to bleed suddenly and very profusely after the expected bleeding from childbirth has slowed down.
-Women usually get very frightened by this sudden flow of blood, but the good news is that this is the body’s natural way to flush out any remnants of placenta and afterward the woman usually feels her breasts filling up with milk.
+Women usually get very frightened by this sudden flow of blood, but the good news is that this is the body’s natural way to flush out any remnants of placenta.
+And afterward the woman usually feels her breasts filling up with milk.
 Sometimes women with this condition will require a DNC to clean out her uterus.

 I wish more women who give birth by Cesarean section would be informed of this, so they can feed their babies in alternative ways, including finger-feeding pumped colostrum, spoon or cup feeding, as they are waiting for their milk.

-Occasionally, C-section babies can suffer from a problem known as nipple confusion, as a result of spending time in the nursery where they are fed exclusively by bottle.
+Occasionally, C-section babies can suffer from a problem known as nipple confusion.
+This could be a result of spending time in the nursery where they are fed exclusively by bottle.
 The consequence of nipple confusion is that many babies are either unable or unwilling to take the breast properly, even after the milk has come in.
 Fortunately this problem can be solved through a combination of patience, teaching the baby to take the breast and employing a technique called breast compression.
 Breast compression helps stimulate a functional nursing rhythm at the breast, through the mother’s timed compression and release of her breast during nursing.

 Low thyroid levels will cause many women to struggle with milk production.
-Testing for low thyroid levels can be controversial, because blood work can reveal levels that appear to be within the normal range; however, when these same women are treated for hypothyroidism, they experience an increase in their breastmilk production.
+Testing for low thyroid levels can be controversial, because blood work can reveal levels that appear to be within the normal range.
+However, when these same women are treated for hypothyroidism, they experience an increase in their breastmilk production.

 If your blood levels appear fine, and a lactation consultant has judged your baby to be nursing properly, but you are still not producing enough milk, another way to check your thyroid function is with a basal thermometer.
 This method of testing is done by taking your temperature every morning when you first wake up—preferably before you move.
 If your temperature is lower than 97.4 degrees Fahrenheit, chances are your milk may increase with some thyroid boosting medications or supplements.

-Women who are already taking synthroid, a thyroid drug, during their pregnancies must get their levels checked right after birth because their need for more of less of the medication may change post-partum.
+Women who are already taking synthroid, a thyroid drug, during their pregnancies must get their levels checked right after birth because their need for more of less of the medication may change postpartum.

-Hashimato disease is an autoimmune disease that affects the thyroid.
+This condition is an autoimmune disease that affects the thyroid.
 With this condition the immune system makes antibodies that damage thyroid cells and interfere with their ability to make thyroid hormone.
 Hashimoto’s disease can be hard to diagnose during pregnancy because a normal pregnancy and Hashimato often have the same symptoms, including weight gain, and fatigue.
 And postpartum women have been known to present with swelling of the thyroid, or a pre-Hashimato condition, but happily this is only a temporary state.
 However, if you test positive for this condition, medications such as Levothyroxine work well, and often can help the woman begin to produce breastmilk.
 Working with a medical doctor and a lactation consultant is important with this condition.

 Other signs of Sheehan syndrome besides low milk supply can be excessive sleepiness, hair loss, low blood pressure, hypoglycemia, weakness and dizziness, hoarse voice, joint pain, abdominal pain and constipation.
-Thankfully, this is, often, only a temporary condition and it can be treated by setting up a pumping schedule and by eating a lot of healthy foods including vegetables and other nutrient dense foods, but it also has to be managed by a medical professional.
+Thankfully, this is, often, only a temporary condition.
+And it can be treated by setting up a pumping schedule and by eating a lot of healthy foods including vegetables and other nutrient dense foods.
+But it also has to be managed by a medical professional.
 Sheehan syndrome is rare, but often overlooked by the medical profession.